wonsunahn/CS1632_RentACat_Selenium/testplan.md

 EXECUTION STEPS:
 1. Navigate to the `/greet-a-cat/Jennyanydots` URL be opening on browser.
 POSTCONDITIONS:
-1. The text "Meow!" appears on the page.
+1. The text "Meow! from Jennyanydots." appears on the page.
 ```

 ```